 Topics: Facebook, digital marketing, target audience, call to action, clickable, mass customization, loyal customers, color schemes

->

-> If you want to increase sales, you need to know what exactly your target audience is searching for, and how to get on their radar.
+If you want to increase sales, you need to know what exactly your

->

-> Not only do you need to interest them enough to trust your brand, but you have to deliver as expected to increase this occurrence in the future.
+Not only do you need to interest them enough to trust your brand, but you have to deliver as expected to increase this occurrence in the future.

 Marketing in a Gray Area: The Ethics of Digital Targeting – Chief Marketer (chiefmarketer.com)